 The Government's Welfare Reform Bill received Royal Ascent on 8 March 2012.
-The Act contains a number of significant changes to the welfare system with an emphasis on creating incentives to work and protecting the most vulnerable.
-The Council is considering the implications of these changes on residents and how the Council can respond to their needs.
-One of the changes is the introduction of a Localised Council Tax Support Scheme to replace Council Tax Benefit.
-In addition to this the Government announced it will reduce expenditure on Council Tax Benefit by 10%.
-The Council is working with other Essex authorities, including Essex County Council, to design a local scheme that will be implemented in April 2013.
+The Act contained a number of significant changes to the welfare system with an emphasis on creating incentives to work and protecting the most vulnerable.
+The Council has considered the implications of these changes on residents and how the Council can respond to their needs.